Brand development that increases sales velocity, guaranteed.

 Le Tour De France Logo With Hidden Message

-Lest you think that the Tour de France is merely an event where heavily performance-enhanced athletes making names for themselves, then disgracefully losing said titles, the brand logo reminds us that there is also some bicycling involved.
-The logo makes it clear with a little cyclist pedaling furiously.
+Lest you think that the Tour de France is merely an event where heavily performance-enhanced athletes make names for themselves, then disgracefully lose said titles, the brand logo reminds us that there is also some bicycling involved.
+The logo, rendered in a playful cursive, makes it clear with a little cyclist pedaling furiously.

 He is no doubt on his way to getting some human growth hormone.
 We kid we kid!